 The session host is the pilot who has all the controls over the session.
 Here’s how you can host a highly interactive live session at Airmeet.

-After entering the event, the host will see the "Go backstage" option for his/her mapped session and get access to interact with other speakers and co-hosts at backstage.
+After entering the event, the host will see the "Go backstage" option for their mapped session and get access to interact with other speakers and co-hosts at the virtual backstage.

 Note: Speakers and co-hosts can join backstage even if the host is not available.

 If everything looks good, a host can start the session by clicking on the "Start Session" button.

 When a host hits the ‘Start Session’ button, a countdown of 10 seconds runs before you go live to make speakers and attendees prepare for the session.

 When you’re live, the session controls change, and this is what it looks like.

 Host & Co-host for a session can't leave stage once the session is live in - Virtual Event Format